 The below page give you an idea if the product is safe to use (inconclusively), many of them are synthetic but safe to use (click on the below image)

 Andrea Buettner(2017) suggested that dose/unit area plays a vital role here.
-As long as you are using less than the skin penetration dosage, the risk of having allergic reaction is small
+As long as you are using less than the skin penetration dosage, the risk of having an allergic reaction is small.

-The issue: no one really knows the exact safe dose is as the ingredients are hidden for this toxic compounds (essential oils and/or synthetic)
+The issue: no one knows the exact safe dose is as the ingredients are hidden for these toxic compounds (essential oils and synthetic)

-The allergic reaction could be less compared if spraying on clothes rather on skin directly.
+The allergic reaction could be less compared if spraying on clothes, preferably on the skin directly.

-In short, it is about safety, natural and synthetic compounds both are extremely useful as ingredients in perfume industry but also quite toxic at the same time.
+In short, it is about safety, natural and synthetic compounds both are beneficial as ingredients in the perfume industry but also quite toxic at the same time.
 Just because it is natural does not make it better than synthetic.
 We need to stay informed and stick to science facts.

 Bonus, synthetic vs natural, a point of view from a perfumer